kitchenbeats/botlink-dashboard/README.md

 ├── styles/       # Global styles and Tailwind config └── types/        # TypeScript type definitions
 └── server/       # Server only logic & actions
+└── __test__/     # Test files and utilities
 ```

+### Testing
+We use a comprehensive testing strategy with integration tests and plans for E2E tests.
+For detailed information about our testing approach, environment setup, and best practices, see the [Testing README](src/__test__/README.md).

 ### Environment Variables
 See [`src/lib/env.ts`](./src/lib/env.ts) for all required environment variables and their validation schemas.